 - Total Alkalinity should be kept between 80-120 ppm (30-90 ppm if using Cleanwater Blue system).

 - pH range is ideal between 7.2 and 7.6.
 Too low is acidic and will cause corrosion.
 Too high can result in scale formation.

-- Never mix different chemicals together prior to addition to the spa water.
+- Never mix different chemicals together before adding to the spa water.
 Add them one at a time.
 Pre-dissolving granules in a plastic bucket of water is best.

 - Make sure your water hardness is not too low.
-Adjust it prior to making final pH and TA adjustments.
+Adjust it before making final pH and TA adjustments.
 A good range for calcium hardness is 150-300 ppm.
 (Hardness adjustment is not normally needed or recommended if using Cleanwater Blue system).

 - Check Total Alkalinity (TA) first, then adjust for proper pH range.
 Proper TA will buffer pH, that is, it will help to prevent pH fluctuations.